-Here at 20-21 Visual Arts Centre, we have six exhibition spaces showing a range of contemporary art and craft from local, regional, national and international artists.
+Here at 20-21 Visual Arts Centre, we have five exhibition spaces showing a range of contemporary art and craft from local, regional, national and international artists.

 Melanie Tomlinson – Ghost Horses and Guns – Melanie’s intricately constructed sculptures celebrate urban ‘edgelands’ and revisit the haunts and stories of her youth in Birmingham.

 20th Anniversary Exhibition – Celebrating 20-21 Visual Arts Centre’s anniversary year, and twenty years of bringing quality contemporary visual arts to North Lincolnshire

 Virtual 3D exhibition tours (Online Only):

 These exhibitions were on display behind closed doors in 20-21 Visual Arts Centre in 2020 during the global CV-19 pandemic.
 We have brought them to you as virtual exhibitions, to be experienced on your PC, smart device or VR headset.

 Heather Phillipson: TRUE TO SIZE (Virtual 3D tour) – Displayed in the Nave Gallery at 20-21 Visual Arts 25 January 2020 until the summer of that year, as CV-19 halted everything.
 Take a virtual tour around this mixed media installation of stimulating, fantastical and furry sculptural narratives.
 Click the link to be taken directly to the virtual tour experience.